verrazzano/docs/content/en/docs/observability/tracing/application-tracing.md

 In Verrazzano, Jaeger is comprised of the following components:

-- Collector service, which receives traces from clients, processes them, and stores them in a storage backend.
+- Collector service, which receives traces from clients, processes them, and stores them in a storage back end.
 - Query service, which exposes the APIs for retrieving traces from storage and hosts the Jaeger console for searching and analyzing traces.
-- Storage, which may be ephemeral, such as Cassandra or OpenSearch, or a database backend.
+- Storage, which may be ephemeral, such as Cassandra or OpenSearch, or a database back end.
-   - Jaeger can be configured to use one of several choices for [storage backends](https://www.jaegertracing.io/docs/1.18/deployment/#storage-backends).
+   - Jaeger can be configured to use one of several choices for [storage back ends](https://www.jaegertracing.io/docs/1.18/deployment/#storage-backends).
    - In Verrazzano, trace records are stored in OpenSearch; OpenSearch must be enabled in Verrazzano for this to work.

 Jaeger is very configurable.
 See the Jaeger documentation for detailed information about Jaeger [features](https://www.jaegertracing.io/docs/1.44/features/) and [architecture](https://www.jaegertracing.io/docs/1.44/architecture/#architecture).
 In Verrazzano, Jaeger does not include the Ingester service, Kafka, or Sparks jobs.